Wallsocket

 Wallsocket is the second studio album by the American musician Underscores.
 It was released by Mom + Pop Music on September 22, 2023.
-After rising to prominence with her debut album Fishmonger in March 2021, Underscores began recording Wallsocket in January 2022.
-A higher budget allowed her to focus on immersion.
-The album's fictional Wallsocket, Michigan, setting was inspired by the Idaho home of her grandparents, social commentary on the upper middle class in slasher films, and rural American horror films.
-Across the album's characters, she eventually convinced herself to discuss transgender identity and the horseshoe theory.
-The songs were written acoustically first and inspired by country and blues sonics, as well as 2010s pop.
-The album features appearances from Gabby Start, Henhouse!, and Jane Remover.
+After rising to prominence with her debut album Fishmonger in March 2021, Underscores began recording Wallsocket in January 2022, with a higher budget than its predecessor.
+The album is based upon the fictional setting of Wallsocket, Michigan, inspired by the Idaho home of her grandparents, social commentary on the upper middle class in slasher films, and rural American horror films.
+The songs were written acoustically first and inspired by country and blues sonics, as well as 2010s pop aesthetics.
+The album features collaborations with Gabby Start, Henhouse!, and Jane Remover.

 Wallsocket is primarily pop, rock, and folk, with a large sonic palette and stark turns.
 A concept album about three girls navigating adulthood, it explores themes of corporatization, religion, gun violence, and class resentment.
+Across the album's characters, Underscores also discussed transgender identity and the horseshoe theory.
 Wallsocket was promoted with four singles, a tour across North America, Europe, Asia, and Australia, and an alternate reality game involving websites of its fictional town setting.
-Critics enjoyed the album's frenzied production and character-driven narrative, and many considered it an improvement over Fishmonger.
+Critics praised the album's frenzied production and character-driven narrative, and many considered it an improvement over Fishmonger.
 Several publications featured it on their year-end lists.

 Background

 Underscores released her debut album Fishmonger in March 2021.
 It drew the attention of high-profile musicians such as Glaive, Lido, and Travis Barker of Blink-182.
 It also landed on The Atlantics list of the 10 best albums of 2021 and The Line of Best Fits list of the 15 best hyperpop albums, whose Noah Simon said it "skyrocketed Underscores into vaunted air within [the] scene".
-She released a follow-up extended play, Boneyard AKA Fearmonger, in December 2021, and then a pop song, "Count of Three (You Can Eat $#@!)", in January 2023.
+She released a follow-up extended play, Boneyard AKA Fearmonger, in December 2021, and then "Count of Three (You Can Eat $#@!)", in January 2023.
 She dubbed the track "the last piece of the Fishmonger era", and The Faders David Renshaw called it the start of her next chapter.